jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- (In Progress) In this post we showcase some results, of a new method tasked with varying the harmonies (or ornaments) of piano music automatically.
-In addition, we propose some metrics for evaluation, and design a few baseline methods... <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/varycharm.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+ **(In Progress)** In this post we showcase some results, of a new deep learning method tasked with varying the harmonic complexity of music automatically.
+In addition, we propose some metrics for evaluation, and design a few baseline methods.
+I do no discuss the details of the method/implementation since this work is still in progress... <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/varycharm.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---